Clara Bow: 1923–1925: Preferred Pictures

 On July 22, 1923, Bow left New York, her father, and her boyfriend behind for Hollywood.
-As chaperone for the journey and her subsequent southern California stay, the studio appointed writer/agent Maxine Alton, whom Bow later branded a liar.
-In late July, Bow entered studio chief B. P. Schulberg's office wearing a simple high-school uniform in which she "had won several gold medals on the cinder track".
+As chaperone for the journey and her subsequent southern California stay, the studio appointed writer and agent Maxine Alton, whom Bow later branded a liar.
+In late July, Bow entered the office of studio chief B. P. Schulberg wearing a simple high-school uniform in which she "had won several gold medals on the cinder track".
 She was tested and a press release from early August says Bow had become a member of Preferred Pictures' "permanent stock".

 Bow signed with Preferred Pictures, also working with other studios.
 Alton and Bow rented an apartment at The Hillview near Hollywood Boulevard.
 Preferred Pictures was run by Schulberg, who had started as a publicity manager at Famous Players–Lasky, but in the aftermath of the power struggle around the formation of United Artists, ended up on the losing side and lost his job.
 He founded Preferred in 1919 as a result, at the age of 27.

-Maytime was Bow's first Hollywood picture, an adaptation of the popular operetta Maytime, in which she essayed "Alice Tremaine".
+Maytime was Bow's first Hollywood picture, an adaptation of the operetta Maytime, in which she played Alice Tremaine.
 Before the film was finished, Schulberg announced that Bow was given the lead in the studio's upcoming film Poisoned Paradise.
 But first she was lent to First National Pictures to co-star in the adaptation of Gertrude Atherton's 1923 best seller Black Oxen, shot in October, and to co-star with Colleen Moore in Painted People, shot in November.

-Director Frank Lloyd was casting for the part of high-society flapper Janet Oglethorpe, and more than 50 women auditioned, most with previous screen experience.
+Black Oxen director Frank Lloyd was casting for the part of high-society flapper Janet Oglethorpe, and more than 50 women auditioned, most with previous screen experience.
 Bow reminisced: "but he had not found exactly what he wanted and finally somebody suggested me to him ...
 When I came into his office a big smile came over his face and he looked just tickled to death."
 Lloyd told the press, "Bow is the personification of the ideal aristocratic flapper, mischievous, pretty, aggressive, quick-tempered and deeply sentimental."
 It was released on January 4, 1924.